Deadline day news from Peterborough United now includes the arrival of a Newcastle defender

-Peterborough United chairman confirms early Crystal Palace bid for Edwards has been rejected and Newcastle defender would be the club's only deadline day signing
+Peterborough United chairman confirms early Crystal Palace bid for Edwards has been rejected and Posh sell a second player

 Peterborough United chairman Darragh MacAnthony has confirmed the latest Crystal Palace bid for teenage defender Ronnie Edwards has been rejected.